- TABLE OF CONTENTS

 - Commercial property owners can also enjoy the benefits of several tax deductions designed for the business or property owner.

-- When inflation occurs, the price of real estate, particularly multi-tenant assets that have a high ratio of labour and replacement costs, also rises.
+- When inflation occurs, the price of real estate, particularly multi-tenant assets that have a high ratio of labor and replacement costs, also rises.

 TOP CONSIDERATIONS BEFORE INVESTING IN COMMERCIAL REAL ESTATE